MatevzVidovic/conda_poetry/README.md

 You install your stuff with conda an poetry.
 Poetry installs are automatically tracked in pyproject.toml.
 Conda installs have to be tracked manually by exporting them to environment.yml.
-Before making a commit, you do:

-But, while making the current commit, you install some stuff and forget to

 ## Setup